Trend Micro leads market share for hybrid cloud security - IDC

 Trend Micro further built on these capabilities with the acquisition of security posture management leader Cloud Conformity in October.

-This month, Trend Micro launched a cloud security services program, Trend Micro Cloud One, to address customers' security challenges around data centre, IaaS, containers, storage and serverless architectures.
+This month, Trend Micro launched a cloud security services program, Trend Micro Cloud One, to address customers' security challenges around data center, IaaS, containers, storage and serverless architectures.

 About Trend Micro